01NakulGoel/Hashnode/clc0zigkp000i08igh60lhoq7.md

     </div>
     ```

-3. after you do this in root.Render instead of &lt;App /&gt; write this
+3. after you do this in root.Render instead of &lt;App /&gt; write this:-

     ```javascript
     root.render(